microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 ![Message_after_detecting_high_voltage](images/Message_after_detecting_high_voltage.png)

-		Figure 15:  Message after detecting high voltage
+		Figure 14:  Message after detecting high voltage

 * After detection of the high supply voltage, the trip point is changed back to 3.15V and INTL bit is set to detect low supply voltage.
 The process is repeated.

 # Conclusion
-High/Low-Voltage Detect (HLVD) module of a PIC microcontroller is a valuable feature for monitoring the supply voltage of a microcontroller that is directly battery powered.
+High/Low-Voltage Detect (HLVD) module of a PIC® microcontroller is a valuable feature for monitoring the supply voltage of a microcontroller that is directly battery powered.
 The usage of HLVD module doesn’t require any extra port pin for supply voltage monitoring.